AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 the issue tracker, otherwise we will point you there and spend lots of time answering the same questions over and over.

-Also, always search these scicomp docs site and old issues in the issue tracker.
+Also, always search this scicomp docs site and old issues in the issue tracker.

 We have weekly :doc:`"SciComp garage" <../../news/garage>` sessions